Skip to content

 Project Price Calculator for Freelancers: How to Quote Without Guessing

-Use a project price calculator to turn estimated hours, revision time, buffers, and profit goals into a client-ready freelance quote.
+Use a project price calculator, online project cost calculator, and project estimation workflow to turn hours, revisions, buffers, and profit into a client-ready quote.

 Put this guide into action